-Where the deceased leaves no heirs in the first, second or third parentela, as well as no surviving spouse or registered partner, his or her estate passes to the canton in which he or she was last resident or to the commune designated by the law of that canton (CC, Article 466).
+Where the deceased leaves no heirs in the first, second or third parentela, nor any surviving spouse or registered partner, their estate passes to the canton in which they were last resident or to the commune designated by the law of that canton (Article 466, CC).

-3. EQUALISATION AMONG THE HEIRS
+3. EQUALISATION AMONGST THE HEIRS

-The statutory heirs are under a mutual obligation to place into hotchpot any property received from the deceased during his or her lifetime as advancements against their share of the estate.
-Unless the deceased expressly instructed otherwise, anything gifted or granted to his or her issue by way of dowry, endowment or assignment of assets, debt remission and the like is subject to hotchpot (CC, Article 626).
-Costs for the upbringing and education of individual children are subject to hotchpot only insofar as they exceed the normal amounts (CC, Article 631).
+The statutory heirs are under a mutual obligation to place into hotchpot any property received from the deceased during their lifetime as advancements against their share of the estate.
+Unless the deceased expressly instructed otherwise, anything gifted or granted to their issue by way of dowry, endowment or assignment of assets, debt remission and the like is subject to hotchpot (Article 626, CC).
+Costs for the upbringing and education of individual children are subject to hotchpot only insofar as they exceed the normal amounts (Article 631, CC).

 The hotchpot is calculated according to the value of the advancements on succession or, where the advanced property has previously been sold, the sale proceeds obtained.
-Any expenditure on, and damage to, the property and the natural produce derived therefrom must be allowed for among the heirs according to the rules governing possession (CC, Article 630).
+Any expenditure on and damage to the property and the natural produce derived therefrom must be allowed for among the heirs according to the rules governing possession (Article 630, CC).

-Where advancements to an heir exceed the value of his or her share of the estate, subject to claims in abatement, the surplus is exempt from hotchpot if it may be shown that the deceased intended to favour said heir by such advancements (CC, Article 629).
+Where advancements to an heir exceed the value of their share of the estate, subject to claims in abatement, the surplus is exempt from hotchpot if it may be shown that the deceased intended to favour said heir by such advancements (Article 629, CC).